 First-Time Contributor Guide¶

 Everybody starts somewhere.
-If this is the first time you’ve contributed to open-source documentation on GitHub, congratulations for taking this step.
-We can’t wait to see what you have to say!
+If this is the first time you have contributed to open source documentation on GitHub, congratulations on taking this step.
+We can not wait to see what you have to say!

 Git and GitHub¶